 3. Refrain From Offering Generic Advice Without Examples

 It can be tempting to provide easy-to-follow yet generic advice when giving feedback in the context of an interview, but it sadly doesn’t always help the situation.

 When you’re in a position to give feedback – as an interviewer or as a candidate – make sure that any advice you offer is accompanied by specificity and examples so that the person receiving the advice has more guidance on how to act or what approach to take.

 All participants should take ownership of their roles to move forward with a better understanding.

 Positive interview feedback examples

 While interviews can often be a nerve-wracking experience, receiving positive feedback afterwards is a great confidence booster.
 It’s important to interpret feedback accurately that encourages development and growth.

-So here are some tips on how to phrase constructive criticism in an interview setting:
+So here are some example interview feedback tips on how to phrase constructive criticism in an interview setting: